 Words That Carry On is a fund dedicated to investing in mental health research.
-It has been set up in memory of Lindsay Riddoch, an ardent advocate for better mental health services who was intent on ensuring people who lived with mental health problems had their voices heard.
+It has been set up in memory of Lindsay Riddoch, an ardent advocate for better mental health services who was intent on ensuring that people who lived with mental health problems had their voices heard.

 Words That Carry On wants to make a difference to people’s lives.
 We do this by raising funds, commissioning much-needed mental health research and lobbying for policy and practice change.

-The McPin Foundation, a mental health research charity, hosts Words That Carry On so the fund is able to benefit from their charitable status and draw on their expertise and experience of carrying out mental health research led by people with lived experience of mental health problems.
+The McPin Foundation hosts Words That Carry On so the fund is able to benefit from its charitable status and draw on its expertise in carrying out mental health research led by people with lived experience.